 Check out the most popular tourist attractions and fun family activities along the Promenade!

 In addition to the ‘uniquely Blackpool’ things to do mentioned above, there are also so many other fun activities and tourist attractions along the Promenade.
 You won’t know what to choose first!

-It’s here that you’ll also find some of the most popular indoor attractions in Blackpool like Madame Tussauds wax museum and SEA LIFE aquarium.
 Also along the Promenade, but further from the town centre, you can also find Ripley’s Believe It or Not!, a fascinating museum of oddities!
 These are all great things to do in Blackpool when it rains, and also if visiting during the colder season.

 Some other popular things to see and do along the Blackpool Promenade include two go-karting tracks (one at South Shore and one at Bispham) and countless amusement arcades.
 You can spend a few hours or several days here and never get bored.

 Good to know: SEA LIFE and Madame Tussauds are also among the attractions that are covered with the Pick’N’ MIX PASS.

 Enjoy family fun at Blackpool’s record-breaking amusement park!

 Blackpool Pleasure Beach is an old-school amusement park, founded in 1896.
 It’s home to the tallest and steepest rollercoaster in the UK – the aptly named Big One.
 The views from the top are breathtaking – and so is the speed at which you plummet down the first descent!

 Located on the South Promenade, Blackpool Pleasure Beach is the most densely populated park in the world in terms of ride space.
 Rides are built under and around each other, so you don’t need to walk far in order to experience them all!
 It is suitable for the whole family, with a mixture of white-knuckle and traditional rides, along with Nickelodeon Land which is devoted to children.